tdb-turma-balaco-baco/ms-bantads-auth/README.md

 # ms-bantads-auth

-This project is part of a college assignment, with the objective of implementing a microservices based architecture, with various technologies, such as Java, Spring Boot, Nodejs, Docker, PostgreSQL, etc.
+The Bantads project is part of a college assignment, with the objective of implementing a microservices based architecture, with various technologies, such as Java, Spring Boot, Nodejs, Docker, PostgreSQL, etc.

-## Auth Microservice

-This repository contains de authentication microservice.
+This repository contains the authentication microservice.

 ## Requirements and Usage